-The Company's conditional share capital may not be sufficient to cover a conversion in full of all Bonds at the option of the Bondholders.
-Therefore, the Company will also need to rely on its authorized share capital for such purpose and will need to issue a sufficient number of Shares from its authorized share capital to a subsidiary or to itself.
+As of the date of this prospectus, the Company's conditional share capital is insufficient to cover a conversion in full of all Bonds at the option of the Bondholders.
+Therefore, the Company needs to rely on its authorized share capital for such purpose and will need to issue a sufficient number of Shares from its authorized share capital to a subsidiary or to itself.
 Swiss law does not permit an authorized share capital to subsist, without being extended by the company's shareholders, for more than two years after it was approved or extended by the shareholders.
-Our current authorized share capital expire for any reason, the Company may not be able to source a sufficient number of Shares to cover a conversion in full of all Bonds at the option of the Bondholders.
+If our current authorized share capital expires for any reason, the Company may not be able to source a sufficient number of Shares to cover a conversion in full of all Bonds at the option of the Bondholders.
 Even if the number of available Shares is sufficient, the Company may fail to deliver Shares upon conversion within two Business Days after delivery of the respective Conversion Notice, as would be required under the Terms of the Bonds set out in Section VIII.